felixarntz/ai-services/README.md

   --data-raw '{"content":"What can I do with WordPress?"}'
 ```

+For complete examples such as entire plugins built on top of the AI Services infrastructure, please see the [examples directory on GitHub](https://github.com/felixarntz/ai-services/tree/main/examples).

 ## Installation and usage

 You can install [the latest built release from the WordPress plugin directory](https://wordpress.org/plugins/ai-services/), which in the long term will be the recommended way to use the plugin.
 Keep in mind that any `0.x.y` releases are considered early access and may contain breaking changes.